-Unexcused absences or missed deadlines (e.g., due to oversleeping) will be handled on a case-bycase basis, usually in consultation with the Dean's office.
+Unexcused absences or missed deadlines (e.g., due to oversleeping) will be handled on a case-bycase basis, probably in consultation with the Dean's office.
 If you begin an exam after the start time, you must complete it in the remaining allotted time.
+However, you may not take the exam if you arrive after the first student has completed it and left the room; this policy includes the final exam.
+Such a situation is equivalent to missing the exam.
 If you miss all of an exam due to an unexcused absence, you must notify me as soon as possible.
 Depending on the reason for the absence, a make-up opportunity of some kind might be offered for the first unexcused absence.
 Further unexcused absences will likely result in a score of zero for the exam or assignment.